Aditya-KumarJha/SuperNova/auth/README.md

 - JWT-based authentication
 - Redis-based session management
 - Input validation using `express-validator`
+- Address management: Users can add, retrieve, and set default addresses
+- RabbitMQ integration for event-driven communication

 ## Environment Variables
 The following environment variables are required to run this service: